-Two hours over one semester
+Module Delivery Duration: Two hours over one semester

-Assessment Assessment Type Weighting (%) LO Assessment (No.) A) Facilitation of Group Discussion and participation in peer assessment activities Pass/Fail 4-5 B) Academic Paper (3500-4.000 words maximum) 100% 1-3 Module Specific Assessment Arrangements (if applicable)
+Assessment Assessment Type Weighting (%) LO Assessment A) Facilitation of Croup Discussion and Page/Fail (No.) 4-5 A) Facilitation of Group Discussion and participation in peer assessment Pass/Fail 4-3 activities B) Academic Paper (3500-4.000 words maximum) 100% 1-3

+Module Specific Assessment Arrangements (if applicable)

 (g) Derogations from General Assessment

 Regulations

 (h) Module Assessment Thresholds

-(i) Special Repeat Assessment Arrangements Where a student misses assessment A) an alternative repeat assignment will be facilitated, but their final grade will be capped at 40%.
+(i) Special Repeat Assessment Where a student misses

+Arrangements assessment A) an alternative

+repeat assignment will be

+facilitated, but their final

+grade will be capped at 40%.